bthornton505/bowtie-todo-client/README.md

   - Run `$ npm install`
   - Run `$ npm start`
 - Now you should have the app open up in your browser
+- Make sure you're running [bowtie-todo-api](https://github.com/bthornton505/bowtie-todo-api) before you start-up this application.
+You need both for the app to work properly.

 ## Frameworks and Libraries Used